ObscuritySecurity/TwoAuth/.GitHub/CONTRIBUTING.md

 5.  **Open a Pull Request (PR)** from your fork's branch to the `main` branch of the original repository.
 6.  **Provide a clear description** of your changes in the PR.
 Explain what the PR does and why it is needed.
 We will review it as soon as possible.

-### Security Vulnerability Reporting

-If you discover a security vulnerability, please **DO NOT** open a public issue.
-Email the project maintainers directly to ensure the vulnerability is handled responsibly.